 Statement of Practice

 Prior to becoming a professional artist I taught philosophy.
 During that time I explored 'relationality' — the philosophical concept of how beings are connected.
 I examined questions that attempted to make sense of the relationship between self and other such as: Who am I and how am I connected to you, if at all?
 How is my existence bound to yours?
-My current work and practice explore these same questions.
+My work and practice explore similar questions of relationality and experience.

 My studio practice is heavily process oriented.
 Rather than beginning with a meaning for a piece, I allow it to form before listening to what it wants to mean.
 Though I’m curious as to what the end result will be, I allow my curiosity to build over the life of the piece.
 This process is deeply relational.
 In curating a space for the material and images to take shape, I cultivate a practice of listening and intuitive communication.
 In this way I am bound to the material, our respective identities formed and informed by the other.